-For organizations that have both Hadoop and Kubernetes clusters, running Spark on the Kubernetes cluster would mean that there is only one cluster to manage, which is obviously simpler.
-But even for those currently using only Hadoop, deploying Spark on a Kubernetes cluster is simpler because Kubernetes brings:
+For organizations that have both Hadoop and Kubernetes clusters, running Spark on Kubernetes would mean that there is only one cluster to manage, which is obviously simpler.
+But even for those currently using only Hadoop, deploying Spark on Kubernetes is simpler because Kubernetes brings:

 - Isolation, meaning that you can prevent workloads running in the cluster from interfering with each other because they will remain in their own "namespaces.”
 Security — authentication for access to the cluster itself — is handled differently than with a Hadoop cluster (it's not easier or harder; just different).